 I also borrow a couple books each month from the library for myself.
 Because I’m not spending money on the books, I don’t get stressed if I don’t love them or don’t end up reading them.

-In honor of Drop Everything and Read Day, here are a few tips we use to make the most of our local library that have helped my boys come to love visiting the library.
+To help everyone feel more comfortable becoming regulars at their local library, here are a few tips we use to make the most of our local library that have helped my boys come to love visiting the library.
 I’d love to hear any other ideas your family has to take advantage of all your local library has to offer.

 Get A Library Card